polarityio/cortex-xsoar/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-Polarity's Cortex XSOAR integration allows automated queries against Cortex XSOAR's incident database, create incidents from entities, and allows a user to execute pre-defined playbooks from the Polarity overlay window.
+Polarity's Cortex XSOAR integration searches Cortex XSOAR Incidents and Indicators.
+It also supports creating incidents from entities, and allows a user to execute pre-defined playbooks from the Polarity Overlay Window.
+Additionally, user's can submit data from other Polarity integrations as evidence for an Incident.
+Finally, the integration supports creating indicators from the Overlay Window.

 ## Normal Incident and Incidator with Playbook History
 <div style="display:flex; justify-content:flex-start; align-items:flex-start;">